-Approximate Weightings Assessment Domains Grades 1-3 Grades 4-5 Grades 6-8 Musicality: at Grades 4-8, an understanding of appropriate, sensitive and musical performance choices, in relation to notation and to style and performance practice. х 10% 20% Musical Knowledge: at all levels, a thorough understanding of all notational aspects of the printed scores performed in the Performance component, and the performance implications arising from this knowledge; and an ability to articulate aspects of the candidate's personal response to the repertoire.
-At Grades 4-8, an increasingly wider understanding of the historical and musical context of the pieces performed, including knowledge about the composer, historical period, and style; and an ability to articulate aspects of the candidate's personal response to learning and performing the repertoire.
-At Grades 7 & 8, some knowledge extending beyond the performed repertoire is expected.
+Assessment Domains Approximate Weightings Musical Knowledge: at all levels, a thorough understanding of all notational aspects of the printed scores performed in Component 2, and the performance implications arising from this knowledge; and an ability to articulate aspects of the candidate's personal response to the repertoire.
 At all levels, a degree of confidence and articulation, and appropriate vocabulary, in responses, is expected.
-100 % 90 % 80 %
+100%